rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

     lspgen -m isis.mrt -c 1000 -K <secret> -T md5

-The arguments ``-K`` and ``-T`` add a valid authentication TLV to the generated LSP's in the MRT file.
+The arguments ``-K`` and ``-T`` add a valid authentication TLV to the generated LSPs in the MRT file.

 Those topologies could be even exported as configuration file with the argument ``-w`` and later imported with the argument ``-r``.
-This allows to generate a large random topology which can be modified manually.
+This allows the generation of a large random topology that can be modified manually.

 Topology from Configuration File